- You are here:

-Personal Data comprises all the details SCB holds or collects about you, directly or indirectly, your transactions, financial information, interactions and dealings with SCB, including information received from third parties and information collected through use of our website and our electronic banking services.
+Personal Data comprises all the details SCB holds or collects about you, directly or indirectly, your transactions, transactions you effect, financial information, interactions and dealings with SCB, including information received from third parties and information collected through use of our website and our electronic banking services.

 Purposes for which we may handle your Personal Data